Nick Foligno: Personal life

-Born in the United States to Canadian parents, Foligno has dual Canadian-American citizenship.
+Born in the United States to Canadian parents, Foligno has dual Canadian–American citizenship.
 At the time of his birth, his father, Mike, played for the Buffalo Sabres and the family resided in the Buffalo area.
 Although his brother Marcus has represented Canada internationally, Nick has chosen to represent the United States.

-Nick Foligno's younger brother, Marcus, was drafted by the Sabres in the 2009 NHL Entry Draft.
-He currently plays for the Minnesota Wild.
+Foligno's younger brother, Marcus, who was drafted by the Sabres in the 2009 NHL entry draft, is a member of the Minnesota Wild.
 The two brothers also have two sisters, Lisa and Cara.
 In the summer of 2009, Foligno lost his mother, Janis, to breast cancer.
 He is an avid supporter of cancer patient care and research at Roger's House, the Children's Hospital of Eastern Ontario Foundation, the Ottawa Regional Cancer Foundation and the Ottawa Hospital Foundation.
 Foligno is also the "Celebrity Chair" of Cystic Fibrosis Canada's Ottawa Chapter, where he and his wife Janelle are very active participants.